aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells.pivot/pivottable/data_field_header_name/_index.md

 ## data_field_header_name property

-Gets and sets the name of the value area field header in the PivotTable..
+Gets and sets the name of the value area field header in the PivotTable.

 ### See Also
 * module [aspose.cells.pivot](../../)